reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-react-client-with-launchdarkly.md

 When the user is not set in the LaunchDarkly UI, our React UI looks like below:

-{{% image alt="React User List" src="images/posts/nodejs-frontend-launchdarkly/React_User_List_simple.png" %}}
+{{% image alt="React User List" src="images/posts/nodejs-frontend-launchdarkly/Button.png" %}}

 Now we will define “John Doe” as name in LaunchDarkly feature flag variation.
-Once that is saved, our UI will immediately render the user as encrypted in our list.
+Once that is saved, our UI will hide this button.
+In a real production implementation, this name will be fetched from the logged-in session of the user and matched in Launchdarkly with its ID or username.

-{{% image alt="React User List Encrypted" src="images/posts/nodejs-frontend-launchdarkly/React_User_list_encrypted.png" %}}

 ## Sorting of Data using Flags